jagotranaveen/node-azure-function-app/README.md

-# Azure Function App Demo - [ Deployment with Node Js]
+# GXM Services - Azure Function - [ Deployment with Node Js]

 This repository contain azure function application built using typescript and node js deployed through cicd.
 It contain all the necessary package to run node function app in azure environment.